rlpacheco/abseff_R/README.md

 *Display*:

-point absolute effect = 319

-lower_limit absolute effect = 242

-upper_limit absolute effect = 396
+"Base 1000"
+"The baseline risk with control group is 385 per 1000" "The anticipated absolute effects is 319 per 1000 (95% CI = 242 to 396 )."
+"The absolute risk difference is  -66 per 1000 (95% CI = -143 to 11 )."
+""
+"Base 100"
+"The baseline risk with control group is  38 per 100" "The anticipated absolute effects is 32 per 100 (95% CI = 24 to 40 )."
+"The absolute risk difference is  -6 per 100 (95% CI = -14 to 2 )."

 *Explanation*:

-This example is calculating the absolute effects on base 1000 for a relative risk of 0.83 (95% CI of 0.63 to 1.03) considering a control risk of 50/130.
-The antecipated risk with intervention is 319 (242 to 396) per 1000 patients.
+This example is calculating the absolute effects for a relative risk of 0.83 (95% CI of 0.63 to 1.03) considering a control risk of 50/130.
+The antecipated risk with intervention is 319 (242 to 396) per 1000 patients, corresponding to an absolute risk difference of 66 fewer patients per 1000 (143 fewer to 11 more).
+The display also presents the results on base 100.

-*Example (2)*:

-. **abseff_rr100**(0.83, 0.63, 1.03, 50, 130)

-*Display*:

-point absolute effect = 32

-lower_limit absolute effect = 24

-upper_limit absolute effect = 40

-*Explanation*:

-If you wish an easy and rapid convertion on base 100 you can identify rr100.
-The rationale is the same on example(1), but the results are on base 100.
-The antecipated risk with intervention is 32 (24 to 40) per 100 patients.

 2) **Absolute effect based on odds ratios**

 **abseff_or**(N1, N2, N3, N4, N5)

-**abseff_or100**(N1, N2, N3, N4, N5)

 N1 = point estimate for the odds ratio